k-means clustering is a partitioning method.

 Replicate 1, 5 iterations, total sum of distances = 1771.1.
 Replicate 2, 3 iterations, total sum of distances = 1771.1.
 Replicate 3, 7 iterations, total sum of distances = 2303.36.
 Replicate 4, 6 iterations, total sum of distances = 2303.36.
 Replicate 5, 7 iterations, total sum of distances = 1771.1.
 Best total sum of distances = 1771.1

-a different randomly selected set of initial centroids, so sometimes
+from a different randomly selected set of initial centroids, sometimes

 more than one local minimum.
 However, the final solution that